-- 5.33 Fees, costs, charges and expenses [previously rule 5.28, which still applies to pre-2003 cases] - 5.33 The fees, costs, charges and expenses that may be incurred for any purposes of the voluntary arrangement are: - (a) any disbursements made by the nominee prior to the approval of the arrangement, and any remuneration for his services as such agreed between himself and the debtor, the official receiver or the trustee; - (b) any fees, costs, charges or expenses which: - (i) are sanctioned by the terms of the arrangement, or
+5.32 Costs (previously rule 5.31, which still applies to pre-February 2004 cases).

-(ii) would be payable, or correspond to those which would be payable, in the debtor's bankruptcy.
+- 5.32 The costs that may be incurred for any purposes of the voluntary arrangement are: - (a) any disbursements made by the nominee prior to the approval of the arrangement, and any remuneration for his services as such agreed between himself and the debtor, the official receiver or the trustee; - (b) any costs which: - (i) are sanctioned by the terms of the voluntary arrangement, or - (ii) would be payable, or correspond to those which would be payable, in the debtor's bankruptcy.

-Rule 5.3 Contents of proposal
+Rule 5.04 Contents of proposal

-- 5.3(2) [Other matters] The following matters shall be stated, or otherwise dealt with, in the proposal: - ...(h) the amount proposed to be paid to the nominee (as such) by way of remuneration and expenses; - (j) the manner in which it is proposed that the supervisor of the arrangement should be remunerated, and his expenses defrayed; ...
+- 5.04(2) [Other matters] The following matters shall be stated, or otherwise dealt with, in the proposal: - (h) the amount proposed to be paid to the nominee (as such) by way of remuneration and expenses; - (i) the manner in which it is proposed that the supervisor of the arrangement should be remunerated, and his expenses defrayed;